CPAP Humidification and Rain Out

 - Insulate the hose by covering it with a tubing wrap.
 Custom made ones can be purchased from ResMed or alternatively you can make your own by wrapping a towel, scarf, bubble wrap or aluminium foil around the tube

-For more information why not speak to one of the ResMed UK team on 0800 917 7071 – it may be time to book an Annual Review.
-Or you can email us at OperationsUK@resmed.co.uk
+Or for more information, speak to one of the ResMed UK team on 0800 917 7071 or email OperationsUK@resmed.co.uk